Rogers police investigating Thursday shooting involving juveniles

-ROGERS -- Police are investigating a shooting that happened Thursday involving several juveniles, including two who were injured.
+ROGERS -- Police are investigating a shooting Thursday involving several juveniles, including two who were injured.

-During the investigation, a second juvenile male with multiple gunshot wounds was located in the 300 block of North 35th Street, Foster said.
+During the investigation, a second juvenile male with multiple gunshot wounds was found in the 300 block of North 35th Street, Foster said.

 Detectives determined the incidents were linked and both victims were injured in the 900 block of North B Street, Foster said.